mtyt/mtyt.github.io/docs/_posts/2023-02-21-Lennonnet.markdown

 So then I thought: if it's so simple, then I should be able to do it!

 And I found it very interesting to do some experiments with ML in [`pytorch`][pytorch]{:target="_blank"} while reading the book, and noticing the same problems as described in the book.
-My goal was to make a very simple image classification model, based on *Convolutional Neural Networks* (CNN), which could tell me whether an image was John Lennon, or not.
+My goal was to make a very simple image classification model, based on *Convolutional Neural Networks* (CNN), which could tell me whether an image was John Lennon or not.
 Hence the name: **Lennonnet**.

 I did a bit of reading online and it turns out you can just download CNNs and re-train them.
 I combined this with some basic web-scraping to provide my training data.
 After the first training, the results were less than satisfactory.
-My model just classified any person as `john` and everything else as `not_john`.
-The reason was probably that my training data contained a lot of pictures of John Lennon and a lot of pictures of random stuff, but not a lot of people.
+My model just classified any person as `'john'` and everything else as `'not_john'`.
+The reason was probably that my training data contained a lot of pictures of John Lennon and a lot of pictures of random stuff, but not a lot of people that were not John Lennon.
 So I suppose the NN just recognized if something was a person or not.
-In a second step, I added a lot of pictures of people to the `not_john` training set.
+In a second step, I added a lot of pictures of people to the `'not_john'` training set.
 That seemed to help.
-Unfortunately, when I input a picture of Paul Mc Cartney into Lennonnet, it still classified it as `john`.
+Unfortunately, when I input a picture of Paul Mc Cartney into Lennonnet, it still classified it as `'john'`.
 Perhaps they look too much alike (especially in the first years of the Beatles, when they all had the same haircut).
-So then I added a some pictures of the other Beatles in the `not_john` dataset.
+So then I added a some pictures of the other Beatles in the `'not_john'` dataset.
 I don't know if this is cheating and I'm not sure that it helped.

 ## TL;DR
 I'm using [`pytorch`][pytorch]{:target="_blank"} in this project, combined with [`pytorch-lightning`][pl]{:target="_blank"}, because I had